 Excellent bass range performance.
 Low-bass is extended down to 14Hz, which is excellent.
 The rest of the range is virtually flat and only about 1dB above our target.
 This makes the bass on these headsets deep and strong.

 Good mid range performance.
 The response is mostly flat throughout the range, however, mid shows more than 3dB of overemphasis bringing vocals/leads slightly to the front of the mix.
-This makes them overall sound of the G930 slightly boxy.
+This makes the sound of the G930 slightly boxy.

 Average treble range performance.
-The overall response is relatively inconsistent and on the warm side.
+In our Logitech G930 review, the overall response is relatively inconsistent and on the warm side.
 Additionally, the dip around 4KHz will have a small but noticeable negative effect on presence and detail of vocals/leads.

 Mediocre soundstage performance.
-Due to the closed-back design and relatively shallow ear cups, the G930 won't behave similar to loudspeakers in a room and therefore won't have an open and spacious soundstage.
+Due to the closed-back design and relatively shallow ear cups, the G930 won't behave similarly to loudspeakers in a room and therefore won't have an open and spacious soundstage.

 Poor imaging performance.
 Phase error is relatively high, especially in the higher frequencies.
 We also measured significant L/R mismatch in both phase and frequency response, which negatively affects the stereo imaging of them.

 Poor isolation.
-The G930 isolates passively, using their ear cups and because of that do not isolate in the bass range.
-In the mid range, they achieve 7dB of reduction which is poor.
-In the treble range they reduce outside noise by about 26dB, which is decent.
+The Logitech G930 headset isolates passively, using their ear cups and because of that do not isolate in the bass range.
+In the mid-range, they achieve 7dB of reduction which is poor.
+In the treble range, they reduce outside noise by about 26dB, which is decent.

 Below-average leakage performance.
 The significant portion of leakage sits between 500Hz and 1KHz, which is not a very wide band.
 However, the overall level of leakage is moderately loud.

 Decent microphone performance.
 Speech captured using the G930 will sound noticeably thin, and slightly lacking in air and brilliance.
 However, it'll be neutral, low in distortion, and quite easily understandable.
-In noisy situations, the microphone in G930 will be able to separate speech from noise quite well, making them a good choice even for loud environments such as a bus or subway station.
+In noisy situations, the microphone of the Logitech G930 will be able to separate speech from noise quite well, making them a good choice even for loud environments such as a bus or subway station.

 Average recording quality.
 Low-frequency extension of 380Hz is just below average, but LFE is not a huge factor in speech comprehensibility.
 On the other hand, HFE plays a significant role in speech intelligibility and the value of 7.2KHz is decent.
 Additionally, the response of the microphone between LFE and HFE is pretty flat and neutral.

 Good noise handling.
-The G930 achieves a speech-to-noise ratio of 26dB, which is a good value.
+In our review, the G930 achieves a speech-to-noise ratio of 26dB, which is a good value.
 It should be noted that SpNR is calculated between LFE and HFE of the microphone.

 The G930 have 21ms of latency which excellent for gaming and watching video content.
 They perform even better than some home theater headphones which makes them a good choice for watching movies too.